likexian/whois-parser/README.md

 ## Overview

-This module parses the provided whois information and return a readable data struct.
+This module parses the provided whois information and returns a readable data struct.

 ## Verified Extensions